 Ignore process memory¶

 If all else fails, you may want to stop Dask from using memory metrics from the OS (RSS) in its decision-making:

-distributed: worker: memory: rebalance: measure: managed_in_memory spill: false pause: false terminate: false
+distributed: scheduler: active-memory-manager: measure: managed worker: memory: rebalance: measure: managed spill: false pause: false terminate: false

 This of course will be problematic if you have a genuine issue with unmanaged memory, e.g. memory leaks and/or suffer from heavy fragmentation.

 User-defined managed memory containers¶

 This feature is intended for advanced users only; the built-in container for managed memory should fit the needs of most.
 If you’re looking to dynamically spill CUDA device memory into host memory, you should use dask-cuda.

 The design described in the sections above stores data in the worker’s RAM, with

 If one desires a different behaviour, a